 Because of these factors, implementation of alternative A would have a negligible adverse effect on water quality in the project area.
-There would be no impairment to this resource as a result of this alternative.

 The ability of visitors to access the scenic vistas to the east of the eroding bluff by motor vehicle would be eliminated when the road fails.
 Pedestrian access to the east of the road failure would continue via existing trails.
 Access to vistas to the west of the road failure would not be affected.
 Views of the road, including the portion of the road visible from the historic South Beach area of American Camp, would remain the same over the short-term.
 The road would eventually fail at the bluff erosion site; however, this is a natural process and would occur regardless of the alternative.
 The failed road section at the bluff erosion site would appear similar to other naturally eroding bluff sites along the coast.
 Under the no action alternative, the failed road section would not be restored, and eventually pieces of road pavement would fall onto the bluff below.
 This would impact the visual quality of the coastal bluff when viewed from South Beach or from offshore; however, over the long term, continued erosion and natural degradation of the asphalt would eventually break the pavement into small pieces that would be difficult to distinguish from the natural surroundings.